aws-samples/aws-genomics-nextflow-workshop/docs/modules/module-1__running-nextflow.md

 3. Click "Submit job"
 4. Set "Job name" as "nf-workflow-hello"
 5. For "Job definition" select "nextflow:1"
 6. For "Job queue" select "highpriority".
-It is important that the `nextflow` master process not be interrupted for the duration of the workflow
+It is important that the `nextflow` master process not be interrupted for the duration of the workflow, so we need to make sure that the job for the master process is placed on an on-demand instance.
 7. In the "Command" field type "hello".
 Text here is the same as what would be sent as `...` arguments to a `docker run -it nextflow ...` command
 8. Click "Submit job".